Wondering what to pack?

 - Mittens in wool (for under the big mushing mittens that we provide).

 - Gloves that are thin enough to work with and preferably waterproof or water resistant so you manage to harness the dogs and clip them onto the lines.
 Big bulky ski gloves are not recommended as they are very unpractical to work with.

-- Warm waterproof shoes (thinsulate and goretex) when not mushing and just walking around the area of the wilderness lodge…you can also wear the boots we provide!
+- Warm waterproof shoes (thinsulate and goretex) when not mushing and just walking around the area of the wilderness lodge.
+Nevertheless, you can also wear the boots we provide instead!

 - Slippers or inside shoes for in the wilderness lodge

 Keep in mind that the thing that makes you warm is the air…not the amount of layers or thickness of the layers.
-Loose fitting clothes are better than tight fitting clothes.
+Therefore, loose fitting clothes are better than tight fitting clothes.
 Please read our advise on how to dress in cold weather to prepare yourself optimally.